flare-foundation/docs/docs/infra/data/deploying.md

 There is currently no slashing for not providing a price.
 If you do not provide a price in a specific price epoch, your can not gain reward in that epoch.
-So the unavailability has a direct negative impact on your reward rate as a price provider.
+So the unavailability has a direct negative impact on your reward rate as a data provider.

 ### The network time is not the same as local time, is there something wrong?